xebialabs-community/devops-keycloak-examples/README.md

 Fill in the following values:

-* **Client id**: `digitalai-release`.
+* **Client id**: `digitalai-release`
 * **Client ID**: `openid-connect`
 * **Root ID**: _leave empty_

 Note: Release connects to Keycloak through the OIDC protocol and has no SAML support.
 If you want to connect to SAML you wil have to do so through Keycloak.
 Also, Keycloak has tons of options and it is bewildering at first.
 We will not explain every field in this demo.

 Now edit the newly created client and fill in the following: